Secree/bot-template/README.md

 Then find `config.json` in `settings` folder, and paste in field "TOKEN" your token from [Discord Dev.
 Portal](https://discord.com/developers/applications)

 When all done, type in terminal: `tsc` and then when "dist" folder successful created `node .` to launch bot.

+Also you need to setup version of typescript ^4 in your editor.